-In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2008 Series B Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986.
-Interest on the 2008 Series B Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Under existing law, interest on the 2008 Series B Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of or accrual or receipt of interest on the 2008 Series B Bonds.
-See "Tax Exemption" and APPENDIX C - "Proposed Form of Legal Opinion" herein.
+In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2009 Series C Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986 (the "Code").
+Interest on the 2009 Series C Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, and is not included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Under existing law, interest on the 2009 Series C Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+The Bonds will be designated as "qualified tax-exempt obligations" for purposes of Section 265(b)(3) of the Code.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of or accrual or receipt of interest on the 2009 Series C Bonds.
+See "Tax Exemption" herein.

-NEW HAMPSHIRE MUNICIPAL BOND BANK \$10,495,000 2008 Series B Bonds
+NEW HAMPSHIRE MUNICIPAL BOND BANK \$23,250,000 2009 Series C Bonds

-Dated Date of Delivery Due January 15, (as shown below)
+Dated Date of Delivery Due August 15 (as shown below)

-The 2008 Series B Bonds will be issued by means of a book-entry only system evidencing ownership and transfer of the 2008 Series B Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
-Purchases of the 2008 Series B Bonds will be made in book-entry form, in denominations of \$5,000 or any integral multiple thereof.
-See "THE 2008 Series B BONDS - Book-Entry Only System" herein.
-The principal of and semi-annual interest on the 2008 Series B Bonds are payable by Flagship Bank and Trust Company, Worcester, Massachusetts, as Trustee and Paying Agent, to the Securities Depository.
+The 2009 Series C Bonds will be issued by means of a book-entry only system evidencing ownership and transfer of the 2009 Series C Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
+Purchases of the 2009 Series C Bonds will be made in book-entry form, in denominations of \$5,000 or any integral multiple thereof.
+See "THE 2009 Series C BONDS - Book-Entry Only System" herein.
+The principal of and semi-annual interest on the 2009 Series C Bonds are payable by People's United Bank, Bridgeport, Connecticut, as Trustee and Paying Agent, to the Securities Depository.

-Interest on the 2008 Series B Bonds will be payable semi-annually on each January 15 and July 15 until maturity, commencing July 15, 2009.
+Interest on the 2009 Series C Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing February 15, 2010.

-The 2008 Series B Bonds are subject to redemption prior to their stated dates of maturity as set forth herein.
+The 2009 Series C Bonds are subject to redemption prior to their stated dates of maturity as set forth herein.